-If your circumstances change you should tell the Revenue Service as soon as possible - if you do not, you could pay too much tax, or get a tax bill at the end of the year.
+If your circumstances change you should tell the Revenue Service as soon as possible - if you don't, you could pay too little or too much tax, in which case you will get a tax bill or refund at the end of the year.

 Changes you should tell us about include:

 - Changes in your income can affect the amount of tax you pay and the earlier you tell us, the sooner we can update your details to make sure you pay the right amount.

 - Employment changes including starting work for the first time or taking on additional jobs

 - Starting to receive new income such as a personal, occupation or old age pensions, rent from property or casual earnings that are not taxed at source